-Journalistic work often depends on transcription services for creating written logs of recorded audio, from assisting in research to captioning videos to publication of interviews.
+Journalistic work often depends on transcription services for creating written logs of recorded audio to assist in research, caption videos, and publish interviews.
 But uploading audio to a transcription service means giving a copy of that — sometimes sensitive — recording over to a company.
-While there is no single service that meets all of our data privacy needs, here we unpack security and privacy practices for popular transcription services, weigh when journalists should use remote transcription services and explore how to minimize risk when working with sensitive audio.
+While there is no single service that meets all of our data privacy needs, here we unpack security and privacy practices for popular transcription services, weigh when journalists should use remote transcription services, and explore how to minimize risk when working with sensitive audio.

-In an informal poll we heard from more than 50 journalists about their favorite transcription services and what they liked about each.
-Given the necessity of transcription, we emailed and researched the top 5 most referenced services — Descript, Otter.ai, Rev, Temi and Trint — and asked: How safe are these services and what are they doing to protect your data and your private recordings and transcripts?
+In an informal poll, we heard from more than 50 journalists about their favorite transcription services and what they liked about each.
+Given the necessity of transcription, we emailed and researched the top five most referenced services — Descript, Otter.ai, Rev, Temi, and Trint — and asked: How safe are these services, and what are they doing to protect your data, private recordings, and transcripts?

 We wanted to better understand: